 As part of our commitment to student welfare, AC provides a free counselling service.
 Our trained Intern counsellors are available to meet with you for counselling over zoom and where possible, in person.
 Please note that this service is subject to availability of our Intern counsellors.

-To request counselling, please fill out our intake form here.
+To request counselling, please fill in our intake form here.